mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 ## Attribute-level annotations: `attribute`

-An attribute annotation applies to a data entity attribute, such as a column name in a spreadsheet or table.
+**An attribute annotation applies to the measurement or observation** in the data entity attribute, such as a column in a spreadsheet or table.
 It associates precise measurement semantics such as the property or "thing" being measured, the measurement standard for interpreting values for the attribute.
+The simplest annotation is a single reference to a complex measurement described in an ontlogy (as in this example).

 A attribute annotation is an `annotation` element contained by an `attribute` element.

 - The *subject* of the semantic statement is the parent element of the annotation, the `<attribute>`.
 The XML node must have an `id="`.
 - Each annotation consists of a `propertyURI` element and `valueURI` element, which define an *object property* and the *object* (value), respectively.